rahmalitn/arafatbcse/README.md

 He/Him

 ## ⚡ Fun Fact
-Despite my deep love for mathematics and technology, I'm also a huge fan of art, music, and storytelling.
+Despite my deep love for economics, mathematics and technology, I'm also a huge fan of art, music, and storytelling.
 I believe the best software feels as natural and expressive as a beautiful piece of art!